jetstream-cloud/js2docs/docs/faq/trouble.md

 ### My GPU is not usable after a kernel update

 The NVIDIA drivers are built as kernel modules and ***should*** rebuild on a kernel update.
-If they do not, you can do this on Ubuntu-based instances:
+If they do not, you can do this on Ubuntu 20.04 instances:

     ls /var/lib/initramfs-tools | sudo xargs -n1 /usr/lib/dkms/dkms_autoinstaller start

+For Ubuntu 22.04 instances, you can try:

+    ls /usr/lib/modules | sudo xargs -n1 /usr/lib/dkms/dkms_autoinstaller start

 This doesn't work on redhat-based instances like Rocky or Alma.
 We're working on a simple solution for that.